-The Community Rehabilitation Service specialises in working with people with long-term mental health and complex needs.
-Its focus is to help people gain the skills and confidence to live as independently as possible in the community.
+The Community Rehabilitation Service supports people with complex mental health needs to achieve their goals and gain the skills and confidence to live as independently as possible.

 Specialist staff provide a range of interventions to help people manage their mental health effectively and live as independently as possible.
 These include:

 - advice around medication

 - and links to community resources and activities.

 People with drug and alcohol problems are referred to specialist services when appropriate.

 To find out more in-depth information about the impact the service has, please read our Year One Evaluation